-7.2 7.2 Types of Charging
+7.2 Types of Charging

 A charging network should be varied and include different types of charging infrastructure operating at different speeds (table x) to provide for a range of needs.
-Vehicle owners in Swale are at a relatively early stage in the adoption of electric vehicles and it will be particularly important that a network of public chargers continue to be introduced to help drive uptake.
+Vehicle owners in Swale are at a relatively early stage in the adoption of electric vehicles and it will be particularly important that a network of public chargers continue to be introduced to help drive untake.
+Different types of charge point are public chargers continue to be introduced to help drive uptake.
 Different types of charge point are better suited to different locations, and design considerations need to be taken into account due to this (see Appendix D).

-Power Rating Slow >7 kW Fast 22kW Rapid <50kW Ultra-Rapid 120-350kW Electrical Supply Type AC Usually AC, DC available at higher rates Usually DC AC also available DC Charging time 6 to 8 hours 4 to 6 hours 25 to 40 minutes 10 to 15 mins
+Slow Fast Rapid Ultra-Rapid Power Rating >7 kW 22kW <50kW 120-350kW Electrical Supply Type AC Usually AC, DC available at higher rates Usually DC AC also available DC Charging time 6 to 8 hours 4 to 6 hours 25 to 40 minutes (80%) 10 to 15 mins

-(80%) Connector Type 1 or Type 2 Mode 2 or Mode 3 Type 1 or Type 2 Mode 3 CHAdeMO / CCS Type 2 (AC) CHAdeMO CCS Best Use Residential or overnight charging Home / workplace / destinations Destinations / long distance trips Long distance trips EV Compatibility All All Not all BEVs and very few PHEVs Very few vehicles currently on the market
+Connector Type 1 or Type 2 Mode 2 or Mode 3 Type 1 or Type 2 Mode 3 CHAdeMO / CCS Type 2 (AC) CHAdeMO CCS Best Use Residential or overnight charging Home / workplace / destinations Destinations / long distance trips Long distance trips EV Compatibility All All Not all BEVs and very few PHEVs Very few vehicles currently on the market